Beach Wedding Menu Ideas: 25 Dishes Your Guests Will Actually Rave About

 The biggest mistake couples make?
 Assuming a formal three-course plated dinner translates well to the sand.
 It rarely does.
 Heavy cream sauces congeal.
 Elaborate fondant cakes melt.
 Anything sitting in direct sunlight without proper cooling becomes a food safety concern fast.

-According to The Knot, raw seafood bars with live shucking and plant-forward menus featuring tropical produce are among the top wedding food trends for 2026, and both happen to be ideal for coastal settings.
+Raw seafood bars with live shucking and plant-forward menus featuring tropical produce are among the top wedding food trends for 2026, as The Knot notes, and both happen to be ideal for coastal settings.
 The key is working with ingredients that thrive in your environment rather than fighting against it.

 Here’s what to lean into and what to skip: